Nonparametric Analysis of Random Utility Models

 \section{Empirical Application}

-We apply our methods to data from the U.K. Family Expenditure Survey, the same data used by BBC and others.
+We apply our methods to data from the U.K. Family Expenditure Survey, the same data used by BBC.
 Our testing of a RUM can, therefore, be compared with their revealed preference analysis of a representative consumer.
-To facilitate comparison of results, we use the exact same selection from these data as they do, namely the time periods from 1975 through 1999 and households with a car and at least one child.
+To facilitate this comparison, we use the same selection from these data, namely the time periods from 1975 through 1999 and households with a car and at least one child.
 The number of data points used varies from 715 (in 1997) to 1509 (in 1975), for a total of 26341.
-For each year, we extract the budget corresponding to that year's median expenditure and estimate the distribution of demand on that budget by the method outlined in section \ref{sec:smooth} using polynomials of order $3$.
+For each year, we extract the budget corresponding to that year's median expenditure and, following Section \ref{sec:extending}, estimate the distribution of demand on that budget with polynomials of order $3$.
 Like BBC, we assume that all consumers in one year face the same prices, and we use the same price data.
-While budgets have a tendency to move outward over time, we find that there is substantial overlap of budgets at median expenditure.
-To account for endogenous expenditure, we use tools from section \ref{sec:endogeneity} with total household income as instrument.
+While budgets have a tendency to move outward over time, there is substantial overlap of budgets at median expenditure.
+To account for endogenous expenditure, we again follow Section \ref{sec:extending}, using total household income as instrument.
 This is also the same instrument used in BBC (2008).